Motoki878/Kaji_EICont/README.md

   ASDFTEslteKyotoCuda_mod.m running in matlab loads TransentPTXSLTEslte.cu and transentPTXSLTEslte.ptx.
   Therefore, after compiling TransentPTXSLTEslte.cu with matlab, run ASDFTEslteKyotoCuda_mod.m with matlab.
   The CUDA code calculates only with a fixed delay, and ASDFTEslteKyotoCuda_mod.m calculates with multiple delays.
+  The GPU code will be 10-100 times faster than other CPU codes.

 ----------------
 # Requirments